UCL/research-computing-with-cpp/session10/02exercise1.md

 In this exercise we will be working with Amazon Web Services.

-Amazon uses public–key cryptography to authenticate users, so we'll need to create a private/public key pair:
+Amazon uses public key cryptography to authenticate users, so we'll need to create a private/public key pair:

 ``` bash
 # Create a key pair